Skip to main content

 9. Finalize last-minute details

-We take your student success seriously.
-To ensure your semester gets off to a great start, we created Knight Quest, an event for students and families who need to finalize or confirm information in order to complete the acceptance and registration process before classes begin.
+We take student success seriously.
+To ensure your semester gets off to a great start, we created Knight Quest, an event for students and families who need to finalize or confirm information to complete the acceptance and registration process before classes begin.

-• You may not move into your room in a campus residence hall or attend classes until all required admission forms and documents are completed.
+• You may not move into your room in a campus residence hall or attend classes until you have completed all required admission forms and documents.

 • If you do not complete Knight Quest, you will be administratively withdrawn from your classes for the semester.

-• If you are a new student-athlete who will compete in one of our athletic programs, your coach or program director will notify you if you are required to attend an early Knight Quest session.
+• If you are a new student-athlete competing in one of our athletic programs, your coach or program director will notify you if you must attend an early Knight Quest session.

 For the latest campus news and developments, follow us on Facebook, Twitter, and other social media channels.
 Welcome to the Marian University family!